Contracts

 You need to activate a template before you can create contracts from it.

-Template Statuses
+Template statuses

 StatusWhat it means